PyQuantSharp/Backtesting/README.md

 Upcoming changes in rough order of priority

-Improve
-1) Improve speed - at first by implementing vectorization in the main function
+1) Improve speed - at first by implementing vectorization in the main function (version 2.0)
 2) Implement commission and slippage - simulate realistic trading
+3) Add a stop loss condition (static or dynamic) to limit downside, esp. important for small cap short positions
-3) Improve the measure of volatility - currently the script uses average of entire testperiod thus "looking ahead"
+4) Improve the measure of volatility - currently the script uses the average of entire testperiod thus "looking ahead"
-4) Expand strategy evaluation - add Sharp/Sortino ratio etc, different levels of risk exposure
+5) Expand strategy evaluation - add Sharp/Sortino ratio etc, different levels of risk exposure